 \subsubsection{Rauzy-Veech induction notation}

-The classical induction procedure for IETs, known as the \emph{Rauzy-Veech induction}, is fundamental to the study of IETs (as well as AIETs and GIETs).
-We assume that the reader has familiarity with it and refer otherwise to \cite{viana_ergodic_2006} or \cite{yoccoz_interval_2010} for a detailed introduction to the tools.
-Here we just briefly recall the notation that we will use.
+The classical induction procedure for IETs, known as the \emph{Rauzy-Veech induction}, is fundamental to the study of IETs.
+We assume the reader is familiar with it and refer otherwise to \cite{viana_ergodic_2006} or \cite{yoccoz_interval_2010} for a detailed introduction to the tools.
+Here we briefly recall the notation that we will use.

-{\it Notation for iterates.} Given an IET $T$ of $d\geq 2$ intervals corresponding to $(\pi, \lambda)$ which verifies Keane's condition, one can define for any $n\in \N$ the iterates of $T$ under the Rauzy-Veech renormalization $\RV$, which are obtained by inducing $T$ on a suitably chosen sequence of nested subintervals shrinking towards the left endpoint of $I^{(0)}:=I$, selected so that the induced map is an IET of the same number $d$ of continuity intervals and then rescaling the resulting map so that it is again defined on $I$.
+{\it Notation for iterates.} Given an IET $T$ of $d\geq 2$ intervals corresponding to $(\pi, \lambda)$ and verifying Keane's condition, one can define, for any $n\in \N$, the iterates of $T$ under the Rauzy-Veech renormalization $\RV$, which are obtained by inducing $T$ on a suitably chosen sequence of nested subintervals shrinking towards the left endpoint of {$I^{0}$}$:=I$, selected so that the induced map is an IET of the same number $d$ of exchanged intervals and then rescaling the resulting map so that it is again defined on $I$.